azizaydi23/angular-basics/README.md

-# 📘 Angular Basics Learning Resources
+# 📘 Angular Basics Learning Resources for Beginners

 Welcome to the ultimate guide collection for mastering Angular for **Beginners** and beyond.
 Each section below contains detailed insights, and you can also **download the PDF version** for offline reading.